Membership of the Safer Solihull Board includes a range of organisations which operate in the borough of Solihull.

 - Solihull Metropolitan Borough Council is the local authority serving the Solihull area.
 Councillor Alison Rolf is the Cabinet Member with responsibility for Community Safety.

 - Solihull Clinical Commissioning Group is the organisation responsible for making sure that healthcare services are available for the people of Solihull.

 - West Midlands Police are responsible for crime prevention and crime detection in the Metropolitan Borough of Solihull.
 The force is divided into 8 autonomous units known as Neighbourhood Policing Units (NPUS), each controlled by a Chief Superintendent answerable to the Chief Constable.

-- Community Rehabilitation Companies (CRC) work with people who have committed different types of offences such as burglary, violence or car crime.
+- National Probation Service works with people who have committed different types of offences such as burglary, violence or car crime.
 The service provides probation supervision, offender behaviour programmes and specialist support services which can stop people committing further offences.